-The City of Charleston engaged us to develop an island-wide 2D hydraulic model to quantitatively characterize site-level flood risk for existing and proposed developments.
-The overall project goal was to bridge the gap between site and regional scale stormwater while considering riverine and tidal flooding in order to prevent/alleviate site-scale flooding.
-Impacts of sea level rise on the island also were investigated.
-GIS web mapping tools were developed to aid the City in stormwater reviews and identify the need for drainage improvement projects.
-We also developed a hydrologic and hydraulic model to investigate the causes of significant, frequent flooding of neighborhoods located in an approximately 500-acre drainage basin on Johns Island.
+The City of Charleston commissioned Davis & Floyd to develop an island wide, 2D hydraulic model to quantitatively characterize site-level flood risk for existing and proposed developments.
+The overall project goal was to bridge the gap between site and regional scale stormwater while considering riverine and tidal flooding to prevent/alleviate site-scale flooding.
+We investigated impacts of sea level rise on the island.

-Johns Island Flood Risk Assessment:
+Johns Island Flood Risk Assessment

-Barberry Woods Drainage Study:
+Barberry Woods Drainage Study

 SERVICES PROVIDED: